The Blog Social

 What makes it awesome:

-• Bulk optimization for existing images
+• Bulk optimisation for existing images

 • Lazy loading feature (images load as visitors scroll)